AiorosxZ/xzod-contracts/README.md

 | Season 2 | Jun 2027 | ⏳ Planned |
 | Season 3 | Dec 2027 | ⏳ Planned |
 | xZile migration | May–Jun 2028 | 🌠 Vision |

 ---

-## Security

-- xZOD is a minimal ERC-20 — no custom logic, minimal attack surface
-- All protocol complexity is isolated in peripheral contracts (ReservePool, SeasonWars, NFTRules)
-- A bug in a peripheral contract cannot drain xZOD
-- Full audit planned before Polygon mainnet deployment
-- Audit reports will be published in this repository

----